 3. Seat prices touch the rim

-As of late February, tickets for the 2018 National Championship game scheduled for April 2 in San Antonio were selling in the secondary market for up to $3,868 each.
+As of early March, tickets for the 2019 National Championship game scheduled for April 8 in Minneapolis were selling in the secondary market for up to $3,376 each.

 But that's a bargain compared to the NBA finals.
-Last year, a buyer paid $133,000 for two courtside seats for Game 5 of the Golden State Warriors-Cleveland Cavaliers series.
+Last year, courtside seats for Game 2 of the Golden State Warriors-Cleveland Cavaliers series were offered for as much as $77,000, according to TicketCity.

 4. Package, er, deals?

-The tournament's official ticket seller offered 2018 package deals for the Final Four — including game tickets and a hotel room in downtown San Antonio — starting at $2,295 per person.
+The tournament's official ticket seller has been promoting 2019 package deals for the Final Four — including game tickets and a hotel room in downtown San Antonio — starting at $2,545 per person.

-Note: That was the price at the cheapest of seven possible hotels, and you had to be willing to squeeze four people into your room to get that per-person rate.
+Note: That's the price at the cheapest of three possible hotels, and you have to be willing to squeeze four people into your room to get that per-person rate.

 5. Pricey rights